The University of Chicago Library

 - D’Angelo Law Library

 - Eckhart Library for mathematics, statistics and computer science

 Approximately 20% of the circulating collections (more than a million volumes) have circulated within the last decade.

-To maintain this extraordinary accessibility while growing collections, the new Joe and Rika Mansueto Library was opened at the heart of campus in 2011.
+To maintain this extraordinary accessibility while continuing to build print collections, the new Joe and Rika Mansueto Library was opened at the heart of campus in 2011.
 Designed by renowned architect Helmut Jahn, the Mansueto Library has been recognized with a Distinguished Building Citation of Merit by the American Institute of Architects’ Chicago chapter and a Patron of the Year Award by the Chicago Architecture Foundation.
 It features a soaring elliptical glass dome capping a 180-seat Grand Reading Room, state-of-the-art conservation and digitization laboratories, and an underground high-density automated storage and retrieval system with the capacity to store 3.5 million volumes.
-The Mansueto Library speeds scholarly productivity by allowing for the expansion of collections on campus for the next two decades and the retrieval of materials within minutes through use of robotic cranes.
+The Mansueto Library speeds scholarly productivity by allowing for the expansion of collections on campus for the next decade and the retrieval of materials within an average time of three minutes through use of robotic cranes.

 - Scan & Deliver: Article and book chapter scanning request service for faculty and students.
-Scanned articles are available within 4 days of request.
+Scanned articles are available within four calendar days of request.

-- Borrow Direct: Rapid access to over 50 million books from the Ivy League and MIT libraries became available in Fall 2013.
+- Borrow Direct: Rapid access to over 50 million books from the Ivy League and additional selected libraries became available in Fall 2013.